By Irene Sandoval Arce

 What we do at Metropolitan College, in the words of Dr. Laura McLean

-Dr. McLean graciously helped everyone in the room embark on a journey that contemplated the essence of the College, from its beginnings back in 2009 to the date.
+Dr. McLean graciously helped everyone embark in a journey that contemplated the essence of the College, from its beginnings back in 2009 to the date.
 She emphasized that we really care about our students in our evening and online offerings for adult learners, and described the wrap around services that nontraditional students find here.
 She said that “the students receive another family the moment they enroll with us, as we become their mentors, coaches, counselors and friends.”

 Dr. McLean took a moment to explain what a nontraditional student looks like.
 “The student that we serve is someone that wants to get their education but who has had a variety of challenges in his or her life.
 It is someone who is currently juggling with different roles to fulfill as a parent, a son, a daughter, a caregiver, a worker, or other demanding responsibilities.
 A nontraditional student needs a certain kind of specialized attention that involves flexibility and an innovative approach that can guarantee their success in their attempt to not only come back to school, but finish and thrive while they advance in their program.
 For us, it’s not only about the student’s age, but also about their circumstances, their experience and what they bring to the table.”